684: It’s Not What Young People Do

 You're clearly into Accidental Tech Podcast.

 Every Monday, we deliver AI summaries of the latest episodes from Accidental Tech Podcast and 192+ other podcasts.
-Free for up to 3 shows.
+Free for one show.

 Start My Monday DigestNo credit card · Unsubscribe anytime